Theme

 DeerFlow is a ByteDance long-horizon agent harness for deep research, coding, file work, report generation, skills, sub-agents, memory, and sandboxed execution.

 The official repository presents DeerFlow 2.0 as a super-agent harness with CLI and web workflows, Docker and local setup paths, configurable model providers, MCP support, message channels, observability integrations, long-term memory, and sandbox modes.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project setup, API-key handling, deployment assumptions, sandbox configuration, and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is